 - Arrhythmia or irregular heart rate, potentially causing sudden cardiac death

 Seroquel may be particularly dangerous for certain populations, like the elderly or adolescents.
-The FDA warns that elderly individuals suffering from dementia may be at an increased risk for a fatal reaction to Seroquel; their risk may be as much as 1.6 or 1.7 times that of those not taking the drug.
-Therefore, the FDA does not approve the use of Seroquel for treating elderly individuals with dementia-related psychosis.
-Most of the reported deaths were due to cardiovascular complications, stroke, or from an infection such as pneumonia, the FDA reports.
+The FDA warns that elderly individuals suffering from dementia may be at an increased risk for a fatal reaction to Seroquel.
+This population should not be treated with Seroquel.

-The maker of Seroquel XR, AstraZeneca, publishes that the drug may increase depressive symptoms and raise the risk for suicidal thoughts and/or behaviors in children and young adults.
+The maker of Seroquel XR, AstraZeneca, advises that the drug may increase depressive symptoms and raise the risk for suicidal thoughts and/or behaviors in children and young adults.
 It should therefore be used with caution in this population.
 Around 1 percent of people taking Seroquel may experience a life-threatening neuroleptic malignant syndrome, which is indicated by fever, sweating, confusion, and significant muscle stiffness, the National Alliance on Mental Illness (NAMI) reports.

 Abuse of Seroquel may also cause an overdose, when the toxic effects of the drug overwhelm body systems.
 Most common symptoms are drowsiness, dizziness, fainting, increased heartbeat, and decreased blood pressure.

 An overdose is considered a medical emergency, and immediate professional help should be sought if overdose is suspected.

 Treatment for Seroquel Abuse or Dependency

-Seroquel may also cause withdrawal symptoms when the drug is stopped suddenly, which can be a sign of addiction.
-Withdrawal symptoms may occur in more than 12 percent of individuals taking Seroquel as the brain and body have become dependent on the drug.
-When it is removed, the the body and brain must readjust to not having the drug in the system, and nausea, vomiting, irritability, insomnia, dizziness, and headaches may be common withdrawal side effects, according to the FDA.
+Seroquel may also cause withdrawal symptoms when the drug is stopped suddenly, a sign of physical dependencea.
+When it is removed, the the body and brain must readjust to not having the drug in the system, and nausea, vomiting, irritability, insomnia, dizziness, and headaches may result, according to the FDA.

 Addiction is a disease wherein an individual can no longer control drug-seeking behaviors or drug usage.
 Addiction is both physical and psychological in nature, as the brain may be chemically dependent on the drug and behavioral changes may be evident.